FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Zap Cannon - The user unleashes an electric blast like a cannon with a Standard Test at a Target within line of sight, dealing 6 Magic Electric Damage and Paralyzing the Target.

 - Bolt Strike - The user surrounds themselves with a great amount of electricity before charging at a target within 30ft with a Standard Test; all enemies along the path of the user’s attack are also considered hit if the attack were to land, dealing 7 Physical damage to all hit.
-All targets who’re hit must roll a Standard test, lest they be paralyzed by the attack.
+All targets who’re hit must roll a Standard test, lest they be Paralyzed by the attack.

 # Fairy